sarahBallinger/Challenge-product-preview-card-component/README.md

 I was origionally trying to use floats and positioning to center the main container for the product card, but it was unsatisfactory.
 So I researched and read through mdn's flexbox documentation which worked immediately.

 **I learned and implemented the id attribute**
-I used this for the prtice amounts at the bottom of the card, then used inline-flex to get the two items side-by-side.
+I used this for the price amounts at the bottom of the card, then used inline-flex to get the two items side-by-side.
 I floated the first item left to complete the styling.